 Don't expect this to taste like pumpkin pie, the crumb is light and airy like angel food cake.
-To keep it completely fat-free, dust with confectioners' sugar, otherwise a drizzle of melted chocolate is a nice touch.
+To keep it completely fat-free, dust with confectioners' sugar; otherwise a drizzle of melted chocolate is a nice touch.

-- 1 box angel food cake mix (16-ounce, the kind that just calls for water to be added to the mix)
+- 1 (16-ounce) box angel food cake mix (the kind that just calls for water to be added to the mix)

-- 1 can pumpkin purée (15-ounce, not pumpkin pie mix)
+- 1 (15-ounce) can pumpkin purée

 - 1/2 cup applesauce (sweetened or unsweetened)